 \section{Scaling Up the Exact Stabilizer Extent Calculation}

-Although both the RoM and the stabilizer extent are quantifiable through convex optimization problems, it is impractical to solve them naively for $n>5$ qubit systems due to the super-exponential growth of the number of stabilizer states $\abs{\calS_n}$, as shown in Table~\ref{table:sizeOfCalSn}.
+Although both the RoM and the stabilizer extent are quantifiable through convex optimization problems, it is impractical to solve them naively for $n>5$ qubit systems due to the super-exponential growth of the number of stabilizer states $\abs{\calS_n}$, as shown in TABLE~\ref{table:sizeOfCalSn}.
 Moreover, to formulate the problem in the standard form, we need at least twice the memory size of $A_n$.
-For the case of RoM calculation, the authors proposed to employ a classical optimization technique known as the Column Generation (CG) method~\cite{hamaguchiHandbookEfficientlyQuantifying2023}.
-However, it is nontrivial whether the same approach could be applied to other resource measures since the structure of the matrix $A_n$ used for the calculation is heavily dependent on the measures.
-For the stabilizer extent, in particular, the SOCP is known to be a strict extension of the LP, and hence more difficult to solve in general \cite[Section 4.4.2]{boydConvexOptimization2004}.
+For the case of RoM calculation, the authors proposed to employ a classical optimization technique known as the Column Generation (CG) method~\cite{Hamaguchi2024handbookquantifying}.
+However, it is nontrivial whether the same approach could be applied to other resource measures since the structure of the matrix $A_n$ used for the calculation heavily depends on the measures.
+For the stabilizer extent, in particular, the SOCP is known to be a strict extension of the LP and hence more difficult to solve in general \cite[Section 4.4.2]{boydConvexOptimization2004}.

 In the following, we fill in these gaps by utilizing the specific structure of stabilizer states.
-We first introduce a crucial subroutine for fast overlap calculation in Sec.~\ref{sec:discussion} which reduces the size of $A_n$ via the branch and bound method~\cite{Horst1990}, and then show how the computation can be scaled up by utilizing the CG method in Sec.~\ref{subsec:CG}.
+We first introduce a crucial subroutine for overlap calculation in Sec.~\ref{sec:coreSubroutine}, which reduces the size of $A_n$ via the branch-and-bound method~\cite{Horst1990}, and then show how the computation can be scaled up by utilizing the CG method in Sec.~\ref{subsec:CG}.